WIC: The Program for Women, Infants and Children

 You will find more WIC information here.

-If you qualify, you will receive checks to buy food.
+If you qualify, you will receive an EWIC Card to buy food.
 You will be given nutritional and health education -including personal nutrition counseling - to help you and your children eat well and stay healthy.
 You will also get support and help with breast-feeding, and referrals to other health programs for both you and your family.
 A Certified Breastfeeding Educator is available to answer all your breastfeeding questions.
-Learn more about what a breast feeding peer counselor does.

 Please call 417-745-2138 to make an appointment.
 You will need to visit with us first before applying for WIC.